Main content

 To find the center of dilation, we'll need to look at two corresponding points from the original object (the pre-image) and the new object (the image).

-We'll label the points A and B for the pre-image and A, prime and B, prime for the image.
+We'll label the points A and B for the pre-image and A and B for the image.

-To find the center of dilation, we'll draw two lines: one from A to A, prime and one from B to B, prime.
+To find the center of dilation, we'll draw two lines: one from A to A and one from B to B.

 The point where the two lines intersect is the center of dilation.